 It’s easy to get lost in a sea of conflicting information about microphones when it comes to drum recording.
 Use the following information to determine how many mics you need and in what placement.

-In this article, we talk about the basic tried and tested ideas that will prove to be a good starting point for those starting out.
+In this article, we talk about the basic tried and tested ideas that will prove to be a good starting point for those starting.
 Once you get a grasp of the basics, you are always free to adjust and experiment to find your ideal sound.

 The video above demonstrates how you can use different setups to get the best tone from multiple mic configurations.